-- Consistent daily routines: Daily routines should be kept as similar as it is to before.
+- Consistent daily routines: Daily routines should be kept as similar as it is before.
 This may require additional effort by the parent caring for the toddler to ensure that little disruptions are made to what the toddler is regulated to.

-- Family rituals: Continue with family rituals that were established before (such as going to a park on a particular day of the week, or visits to grandparents on weekends etc.).
+- Family rituals: Continue with family rituals that were established before (such as going to a park on a particular day of the week, or visits to grandparents on weekends, etc.).

-- Develop new rituals: Create new rituals that the parent can do with the toddler on a regular basis, such as bedtime stories together.
+- Develop new rituals: Create new rituals that the parent can do with the toddler on a regular basis such as bedtime stories together.

 #2 Maintaining Secure Attachment

-From a developmental perspective, the first three years of infants and toddlers’ lives are important in developing strong sense of trust and attachments.
+From a developmental perspective, the first three years of infants’ and toddlers’ lives are important in developing a strong sense of trust and attachments.
 Failure to meet this need will result in a sense of fear and belief that the world is inconsistent and unpredictable, with future implications.
 In order to ensure a secure attachment, parents need to: